 One of the beautiful (and sometimes frightening) parts of social media is that anyone can have an audience.
 And that’s especially true for TikTok — an app with over 1 billion active users and an algorithm that, when used correctly, seems to launch users to virality at the tap of a button.
 Whether you’ve already blown up, or are working to grow a niche following, you might be wishing you could connect in real time with your viewers.
 And there’s nothing like live performance, right?

-You turn on TikTok, full of ambitions about going Live to share your thoughts on the new Sally Rooney book — but you can’t find the Live button, or tapping it doesn’t do anything.
+Maybe you’ve already tried to go Live on TikTok, full of ambitions and ready to share your thoughts on the latest Euphoria episode — but you can’t find the Live button, or tapping it doesn’t do anything.
 TikTok’s ruining your ambitions for viral stardom!
-Why the D’Amelios but not you?
+Why the D’Amelios, but not you?

-Going Live on TikTok has become so popular — thanks, naturally, to quarantine — that audiences on livestreams can be mind-bogglingly big.
+Going Live on TikTok has become so popular that audiences on livestreams can be mind-bogglingly big.
 An Ed Sheeran concert broke the record for the biggest Live audience in June 2021, with 5.5 million views.
-Going Live on TikTok has become such a key part of the app that on July 27, TikTok added more features designed to keep creators safe while they’re Live.
+Going Live on TikTok has become such a key part of the app that TikTok has continually added more features designed to keep creators safe while they’re Live.
 TikTok users can do Lives together, duet-style, and schedule Lives ahead of time as events.
 You can also do Live Q&As, where audiences can ask questions pop-up style as you do your thing.

 That is, of course, if you’re able to go Live at all.
 If you’re wondering why your meatball recipe tutorials can’t go Live on TikTok while your friend’s dancing sessions to Meghan Thee Stallion are streaming to thousands, here’s how to fix your TikTok Live.